 For divorce or separation agreements signed after December 31, 2018, alimony payments are no longer tax deductible for the paying spouse.
 The recipient doesn’t have to report the alimony as taxable income either.
 If you finalized your divorce in 2019 or later, you don’t pay any taxes on the alimony you receive from your ex-spouse.
 The alimony is treated the same as child support for newer divorces.

-The old tax rules still apply for divorces and separations finalized before 2019, however.
+However, the old tax rules still apply for divorces and separations finalized before 2019.
 Under the pre-2019 law, alimony recipients must report the payments as taxable income.
 You will pay taxes on alimony in the same tax bracket as your other income.
 The paying spouse can deduct the alimony from their taxable income, lowering their overall tax liability.

 Consult a knowledgeable divorce attorney or tax professional if you need help determining which tax rules apply.
 They can confirm your legal date of divorce and clarify your alimony tax obligations.